atrinh1996/Jump/README.md

 -- Press the button again to move the text from the right to the left (and change the button text)

--- Note – the user should be able to enter new text into either of the textboxes and it should still function as specified
+-- Note – the user should be able to enter new text into either of the textboxes and it should still function as specified.